karinkumar/MetaGLIMPSE2/README.md

 ***2. Run Example***

-See the example files and run the following code once you have installed the program.
+See the example folder for 1000 Genomes downsampled to 2x files and run the following code once you have installed the program and also have access to python.

+python3.8 RunMetaGLIMPSE.py -- dosages -- gl

 To run GLIMPSE2 please check out the GLIMPSE tutorial https://odelaneau.github.io/GLIMPSE/